 Shelby County Schools Procurement Services strives to ensure that all bidders are offered a fair and reasonable opportunity to bid for all products and services.
-We implement the local preference policy, which allows a 5% preference for suppliers who have a business license in Shelby County, and who qualify as the next lowest bidder, within 5 % of the low bid.
-Shelby County Schools Procurement works closely with the Mid South Minority Business Council to ensure that all M/WBE (Minority.
-Women Business Enterprises) are on par with all other vendors in the Memphis and Mid South Statistical Area in terms of opportunities for business development and sustainability.
+SCS implements the local preference policy, which allows a 5% preference for suppliers who have a business license in Shelby County and a street address in Shelby County six months before the bid due date (including all requirements in Policy 2011 Local Preference Purchasing), and who qualify as the next lowest bidder, within 5 % of the low bid.
+Shelby County Schools Procurement works closely with SCS MWBE Office, as well as the Mid-South Minority Business Council, to ensure that all MWBE (Minority/Women Business Enterprises) are on par with all other vendors in the Memphis and Mid-South Statistical Area in terms of opportunities for business development and sustainability.